Wilton St, Denton

 The back of Denton Club looking across the disused bowling green shortly before the M67 motorway was cut through the site.
 The extension behind the bench seats replaced a veranda.

-Wilson’s hat factory is in the background on the opposite side of Wilton St.
+Wilson’s hat factory is in the background on the far side of Wilton St.

 Great War (1914/18)

-*Not named on the roll is Ronald Woolfenden MM, who is related to Edward Woolfenden, Ellis Taylor Woolfenden and Frank Woolfenden.
+Not named on the roll is Ronald Woolfenden MM, who is related to the above Woolfendens.
 He died of wounds in France on the 18 Aug 1916.